Taskmaster (American TV series)

-Taskmaster is an American comedy panel game show which aired for one season in 2018.
+Taskmaster (also known as Taskmaster US) is an American comedy panel game show which aired for one season in 2018.
 The series was adapted from the original British version of the same name.

 The series stars comedian and actor Reggie Watts in the title role of the Taskmaster.
 The Taskmaster issues simple comedic and bizarre tasks to a panel of five celebrities contestants who attempt to complete the tasks and earn points.
 The tasks are administered by British comedian Alex Horne in the role of the Taskmaster's assistant.
 Horne created the original format of Taskmaster, and reprises his assistant role from the British series.

 History

 The Taskmaster format was originally created by Alex Horne for the Edinburgh Festival Fringe in 2010, with Horne tasking several of his comedian friends with performing tasks, and then assessing their performance.
 He presented the results at the festival.

 The format was picked up for a UK television show in 2015 with Greg Davies hired in the role of Taskmaster, the figurehead ostensibly assigning and ultimately judging the tasks, and Horne acting as his assistant.

 After several seasons of the UK series, an American adaptation was commissioned in 2017 to be aired on Comedy Central.
 Comedian and actor Reggie Watts was cast in the title role of the Taskmaster.
 Horne acted as Watts's assistant.
 Besides Horne, other elements of the UK series were incorporated into the US version including the theme and interstitial music, the ornate thrones the Taskmaster and Horne sit on, the form of the sealed tasks, and the general style of the Taskmaster house (including the satirical artistic portraits of the Taskmaster).

 The first season of the show was recorded in California.
 It premiered on April 27, 2018 The series was not renewed for a second season.